The return of the (Wellington) Phoenix: 433 days later - WHIZ News

 The Phoenix play in Australian football’s A-League and when the pandemic closed the border between Australia and New Zealand in March of last year, the Phoenix based themselves in Australia to play out the 2019-2020 season.

-They returned home when that season ended but headed back to Australia, basing themselves in Woollongong south of Sydney in New South Wales state, for the 2020-2021 season.
+They returned home when that season ended but headed back to Australia, basing themselves in Wollongong south of Sydney in New South Wales state, for the 2020-2021 season.

 The Phoenix played the first 22 matches of the season in Australia, away from their fans and families, until the establishment of a “travel bubble” between Australia and New Zealand made it possible finally to return home.

-On Saturday the Phoenix played Melbourne-based Western United in front of an expected 20,000 fans at Wellington’s Sky Stadium, set to be the largest crowd in the A-League this season.

 Public transport providers laid on extras trains and buses to carry fans to and from the match in downtown Wellington.
-On a clear, sunny autumn afternoon, the chants and songs of the Phoenix’ fan club the Yellow Fever, rang out around Sky Stadium after 14 months of silence.
+On a clear, sunny autumn afternoon, the chants and songs of the Phoenix’ fan club the Yellow Fever, rang out around the stadium after 14 months of silence.

 “This is going to be a celebration,” the chief executive of Sky Stadium, Shane Harmon, told the New Zealand Herald.
 “It’s a homecoming and it’s going to be one of those occasions that people remember for years to come.”